sgaliamov/il-lighten-comparer/roadmap.md

 - [x] smart `IComparerBuilder`
 - [x] customization setting to override comparer with specific implementation
 - [x] create separate context after set new configuration?
-- [ ] ignore existing `IComparable` implementation
-- [ ] define order for members using expressions, order of generated code affects sorting
+- [x] define order for members using expressions, order of generated code affects sorting
-- [ ] use expressions to define ignored properties
+- [x] use expressions to define ignored properties

 ## Phase 5 Release One